- Home/

 Home equity loans provide a one-time lump sum that you pay back with a fixed interest rate and fixed monthly payment over a set term.
 HELOCs provide ongoing access to funds as a revolving line of credit — similar to a credit card — that you draw from during the draw period and repay once it ends.
 Both options use your home equity as collateral.

 Home equity loan interest is tax deductible only when the funds are used to substantially improve your residence, because the IRS treats it as home acquisition debt.
+Interest on a loan used to consolidate debt generally is not deductible.
 See IRS Topic 505 for current rules and consult a tax professional for guidance specific to your situation.

 The biggest risk is that your loan is secured by your home.
 If you fail to repay, the lender could foreclose and you would lose your residence.
 Additional risks include going underwater if home values drop, reduced equity available for future needs, and mandatory repayment from sale proceeds if you sell before the loan is paid off.